shernand1273/RPS_game/readme.txt

-Installation
+This application was developed and tested on Linux Ubuntu 18.04.4 LTS, support for Windows and Mac will be added eventually.

-In the target folder, run:

-sudo dpkg -i target/RPS.deb
+Installation -> In 'target' folder, run: sudo dpkg -i target/RPS.deb

-Uninstall

-sudo dpkg --purge RPS
+Uninstall-> sudo dpkg --purge RPS